 Benedict Salazar Olgado (Bono [bō- nō]) is a Ph.D. student in Informatics at the University of California, Irvine.
 Co-advised by Dr. Geoffrey C. Bowker and Dr. Roderic Crooks, Bono’s research is broadly situated at the intersections of memory, technology, and document(ation) studies in relation to human rights.
 Bono is particularly interested in the datafication of transitional justice.
 He looks into how databases as information infrastructure and their imaginaries configure the memory practices and politics entailed in contending with violent pasts.
 Bono asks, if it is possible, what does a survivor-centered and memory-sensitive transitional justice database looks like and how do we go about pursuing it?

 An interdisciplinary scholar, Bono often engages with and across disciplinal communities including LIS, STS, HCI, and Film & Media.
-In line with this, he also writes about social media and studies video games in the Global South.
+He studies transnational geopolitics of technology, political economy of social media, archives & cinema, and video games in the Global South.
 Bono received his M.A. in Moving Image Archiving and Preservation from New York University’s Tisch School of the Arts and a B.A. in Social Sciences and Communication from the Ateneo de Manila University.
 As a scholar, he subscribes to while critically explores notions of academic generosity and academic insurgency.

 An audiovisual archivist, Bono has worked in various media archives, including as founding Director of the National Film Archives of the Philippines (now Philippine Film Archives).
 He was an executive councilor of the Southeast Asia-Pacific Audiovisual Archive Association (2014-2020) and served as co-chair of the International Outreach Committee of the Association of Moving Image Archivists (2012-2015).
 In 2011, he was named the AMIA-Kodak Fellow in Film Preservation and in 2014 he received the FOCAL Award for Best Archive Restoration / Preservation for his work on the restoration of Manila in the Claws of Light (Maynila Sa Mga Kuko Ng Liwanag, 1975/2013).
 He serves as a consultant on matters regarding records management and preservation infrastructure for cultural institutions, government agencies, non-profit organizations, personal estates, and multinational corporations across Southeast Asia.